notleowang/notleowang/README.md

 ### :eyes: What's going on
 - Studying full-time as a Computer Science Student.
-- Prospective exchange student at the National University Of Singapore (NUS) for a semester.
+- Incoming exchange student at the National University Of Singapore (NUS) for a semester.
 - Working on a website portfolio.

 ### :envelope: Contact